scopatz/hdf5-is-for-lovers/hdf5/scopatz_scipy2012_hdf5.rst

 .. break

-    * Opperations which require all data to be in memory are *in-core* and may be memory bound (NumPy).
+    * Operations which require all data to be in memory are *in-core* and may be memory bound (NumPy).

 .. break

-    * Opperations where the dataset is external to memory are *out-of-core* (or *in-kernel*) and may be CPU bound.
+    * Operations where the dataset is external to memory are *out-of-core* (or *in-kernel*) and may be CPU bound.

-In-Core Opperations
+In-Core Operations
 ==============================

-Acknowlegdements
+Acknowledgements
 ===============================

 Questions